 What more do you need to make your day?

 Elements for creating your own morning routine

 If you want to create your own morning routine, that’s also possible.
 Make sure to include the following ingredients:

 The S.A.V.E.R.S. routine

 The first S stands for silence.
-As little as five minutes in silence for clarity and focus on what you want to achieve today are enough.
-For this, you can also apply the intention practice which I shared in an earlier post.
+As little as five minutes in silence for clarity and focus on what you want to achieve today is enough.
+For this, you can also apply the intention practice I shared in an earlier post.

-Affirmations are a good way to train your brain in appositive mindset in order to support your achievements/intentions for the day.
+Affirmations are a good way to train your brain in a positive mindset in order to support your achievements/intentions for the day.
 Affirmations have the power to rewire the brain, to produce feel-good hormones and thoughts.

 Since Tony Robbins’ incantations, affirmations combined with movement, are even more powerful, feel free to use them instead.